ksharonin/feds-benchmarking/.ipynb_checkpoints/README-checkpoint.md

 ## Contribution and Reporting Issues

-For contributions, support, feedback, or reporting issues, please contact Katrina Sharonin at ksharonin@berkeley.edu or katrina.sharonin@nasa.gov.
+For contributions, support, feedback, or reporting issues, please contact Katrina Sharonin at katrina.sharonin@nasa.gov.

 Thank you for using FEDS-PEC to streamline your geospatial data evaluations and comparisons.
 We welcome your feedback and contributions to help make this module even more powerful and user-friendly.